Dude, Where's My Ranch?

 "Dude, Where's My Ranch?" is the eighteenth episode of the fourteenth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on April 27, 2003.
+It originally aired on the Fox Network in the United States on April 27, 2003.
 It was written by Ian Maxtone-Graham and was the first episode directed by Chris Clements.

+In this episode, the Simpson family visit a dude ranch to escape from an annoying popular song created by Homer and David Byrne.
+Andy Serkis and Jonathan Taylor Thomas guest starred.
+Musician David Byrne appeared as himself.
+The episode received mixed reviews and won an Annie Award for Outstanding Achievement for Music.

 Plot

-At Christmas time, the Simpsons go caroling around Springfield before the Blue-Haired Lawyer orders them to stop, citing copyright infringement.
-In response, Homer tries to write his own carol but when Ned Flanders tries to help, he soon creates an anti-Flanders song titled "Everybody Hates Ned Flanders".
-The song becomes so popular that the family, annoyed by its constant presence, leave for a dude ranch.
+At Christmas time, the Simpsons go caroling around Springfield before the Blue-Haired Lawyer wrongly orders them to stop, citing copyright infringement.
+In response, Homer tries to write his own carol but when Ned Flanders tries to help, he soon creates an anti-Flanders song titled "Everybody Hates Ned Flanders", produced by and featuring vocals from David Byrne of Talking Heads.
+The song becomes so popular (which even Ned enjoys listening and singing to) that the family, annoyed by its constant presence, leave for a dude ranch.
+As the family drives to the ranch, Byrne tell them he's made a new salsa mix of the song.
+As he is dancing to it on the hood of his car, Byrne slips and falls into Moe's (who was driving directly behind Byrne).
+When Byrne asks Moe to take him to the hospital, he instead drives past it and ask Byrne if he's ever seen the movie Misery.
+When Byrne replies that he hasn't, Moe says this will all be new to him.

 At the ranch, Lisa meets a cowhand named Luke Stetson, with whom she begins to bond.
 Meanwhile, Homer and Bart meet a tribe of Native Americans who want a beaver dam removed so they can reclaim their land.
 They are confronted by the beavers while attempting to dismantle the dam and eventually destroy it after luring the beavers away.

 Lisa overhears Luke expressing his love to a girl named Clara over the phone.
 When a jealous Lisa encounters her, she tricks her into going the wrong way on the path to a dance.
 Lisa finds out that Clara is Luke's sister and runs to the beaver dam with Bart.
 They find Clara standing on a rock in the middle of a torrential river.
 Bart taunts some beavers and scales a tree; the beavers chew through the tree, causing it to fall and create a bridge that Clara can cross.
 When Lisa comes clean about what happened to Clara, Luke is offended and leaves her.
-As the Simpsons return to Springfield, they hear a song entitled "The Moe Szyslak Connection" on the radio, sung by Moe Szyslak, and turn around to spend another week at the ranch.
+As the Simpsons return to Springfield, they hear a song entitled "The Moe Szyslak Connection" on the radio, sung by Moe Szyslak and produced by Byrne, and turn around to spend another week at the ranch.